 1. He cannot manage his emotions

-If your partner indulges in extreme love-bombing at times, but belittles you or screams at you about little things the rest of the day, these are signs he has a temper.
-Not knowing how he is going to react to a situation is among the most telling indicators that your spouse or boyfriend has anger issues.
+If your partner indulges in love-bombing at times but belittles you or screams at you over the smallest things, these are signs he has a temper.
+Not knowing how he is going to react to a situation is among the most telling indicators of rage issues.
 As a result, you will find yourself walking on eggshells around him – even in your most peaceful or blissful moments of togetherness.

 2. He apologizes but won’t change

-Knowing how and when to apologize is key to a healthy relationship.
-If your partner apologizes every time he takes his anger out on you, but refuses to change his behavior, it’s one of the signs he has a temper.
-It becomes a truly toxic relationship and a vicious cycle where he knows that all he needs to do is to say “sorry”, and you will forgive him no matter how much he has hurt you.
+As they say, an apology without change is manipulation.
+If your partner apologizes every time he takes his anger out on you but is unable to change his behavior, it’s one of the signs he has a temper.
+It becomes a truly toxic relationship where you’re trapped in a vicious cycle of your partner lashing out at you and then trying to undo the damage with apologies.

 He may even be genuinely sorry every time, but unless he’s getting help or learning to control his rage urges, his apologies are hollow and meaningless.
 You know your spouse or boyfriend has temper issues when despite their most emphatic and heartfelt apology, a part of you refuses to believe that things are going to change for the better.